 - Saves data to the internal storage drive when the computer automatically shuts down because of a low battery condition. - You can return to your previous working environment immediately when you turn on the computer. - Saves power by shutting down the system when the computer receives no input or hardware access for the time period set by the System Hibernate feature. - Allows the use of the panel power off feature.

 Starting Hibernation Mode

-To enter Hibernation Mode, click Start, point to the arrow ( a) beside the Shut down button and then select Hibernate from the menu.
+To enter Hibernation Mode, click Start -> (1) (Power) and then select Hibernate.